line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse hello() { ... }
     }

-The :api:`@AdditionalHeader` or :api:`@AdditionalTrailer` specified at the method level takes precedence what's specified at the class level if it has the same name, e.g.
+The :api:`@AdditionalHeader` or :api:`@AdditionalTrailer` specified at the method level takes precedence over what's specified at the class level if it has the same name, e.g.

 .. code-block:: java